 Hundreds of individuals facing the end of life are not alone as a result of a relationship with a Doula volunteer.
 Our volunteers form meaningful connections in one visit, over weeks and over years that touch both of their lives.

-The Doula Volunteers will visit individuals weekly until the person dies even if their location changes.
 In addition to visiting in healthcare facilities and at home, our specially trained Palliative Care Doula Volunteers visit several individuals in hospitals.

 The Doula Program to Accompany and Comfort created the hospital based Palliative Care Doula Volunteer program in response to the needs of individuals with critical illness.